simonhansedasi/simonhansedasi.github.io/_haikus/2022_11_november.md

 permalink: /haikus/2022_11_november

 ---
+## 2022/11/22 #267
+Kirjuta sõnad \
+Parandage need sõnad! \
+Kui palju on jääd?

 ## 2022/11/21 #266
 Touch up some figures \
 Great news, we can start writing! \
 Well, you write, he fix

 ## 2022/11/20 #265
 From a hazy cloud \